Queen Anne's School

-Queen Anne's School is a private boarding and day school for girls aged 11 to 18, situated in the suburb of Caversham just north of the River Thames and Reading town centre and occupying a 35 acre campus.
+Queen Anne's School is a private boarding and day school for girls aged 11 to 18, situated on a 35 acre campus in Caversham.
 There are around 450 pupils.
 Nearly half are full, weekly or flexi-boarders.
 The school awards scholarships in academic subjects, sport, music, art and drama at ages 11 and 13 and at sixth form entry.

 Queen Anne's is a member of the Girls' Schools Association and the Boarding Schools' Association.
 Queen Anne's was chosen as one of Tatler magazine's Top 225 prep and public schools 2010.